Juvenile Court Programs

 The Teen Interception Program is a free seven-week teen educational program facilitated by the Forsyth County Sheriff’s Office.
 TIP focuses on redirecting teens to make better choices in order to live successful lives.
 Topics include teen and parent empowerment, the effects of prescription and illegal drugs, the possibility of jailtime, the possibility of death, the possibility of homelessness, and breaking down barriers between teens and law enforcement. https://www.forsythsheriff.org/teen-interception-program

-The Teen Safety program is facilitated by Rape Response, Inc. with a focus on healthy relationships.
-The program has separate presentations for youth participants and parents/guardians which include information on healthy vs. unhealthy relationships, dating violence, types of abuse, “sexting” and cyber safety, digital footprints, as well as boundary and limit-setting.
+The Healthy Relationships program is facilitated by Bridging Hope with separate presentations for youth participants and parents/guardians which include information on healthy vs. unhealthy relationships, dating violence, types of abuse, “sexting” and cyber safety, digital footprints, as well as boundary and limit-setting.